 US attorneys are trying to drum up interest in a potential case against Facebook, claiming its Credits virtual currency is breaking US antitrust law.
-The firm, Newman DuWors, has thrown up the site Stopfacebookcredits.com to attract game developers and providers of virtual currencies who believe their businesses have been or are …
+The firm, Newman DuWors, has thrown up the site Stopfacebookcredits.com to attract game developers and providers of virtual currencies who believe their businesses have been or …

 More like 100 million magic beans

 Zynga games are still able to use game cards bought online or at retail outlets so I don't see that the case has any merit.

 OK so the lawyers are fishing for clients for a class-action suit?
 Things must be slow in lawyer-land.

 Next time you go to the casino, try and bet marbles instead of the casino's chips, see where that gets you.
 Or try paying in zlotys on a US website, for that matter.